-You are cordially invited to attend the 2014 annual meeting of Stockholders (the "Annual Meeting") of ANI Pharmaceuticals, Inc. (the "Company") to be held at 2:00 p.m., Eastern Time, on Thursday, May 22, 2014, at the Company's offices at 1007 N. Orange Street, Suite 235, Wilmington DE 19801.
+You are cordially invited to attend the 2017 annual meeting (the "Annual Meeting") of stockholders ("Stockholders") of ANI Pharmaceuticals, Inc. (the "Company") to be held at 9:00 a.m., Eastern Time, on Wednesday, May 17, 2017, at the offices of MVP Capital Partners located at 259 N. Radnor-Chester Road, Suite 130, Radnor, Pennsylvania 19087.
 The purpose of the Annual Meeting is for Stockholders to consider and take action on the following matters:

-- 1. To elect Robert E. Brown, Jr., Arthur S. Przybyl, Fred Holubow, Ross Mangano, Tracy L. Marshbanks, Ph.D., Thomas A. Penn and Daniel Raynor to the Company's Board of Directors for a term of one year. - 2.
-To approve the Company's Fourth Amended and Restated 2008 Stock Incentive Plan. - 3.
-To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the year ending December 31, 2014. - 4.
-To approve the compensation of the Company's named executive officers, on an advisory basis. - 5.
-To approve the frequency of future advisory votes on executive compensation, on an advisory basis. - 6.
+- 1. To elect Robert E. Brown, Jr., Arthur S. Przybyl, Fred Holubow, Tracy L. Marshbanks, Ph.D., Thomas A. Penn and Daniel Raynor to the Company's Board of Directors to hold office until the next annual meeting; - 2.
+To approve the Company's Fifth Amended and Restated 2008 Stock Incentive Plan; - 3.
+To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; - 4.
+To approve the compensation of the Company's named executive officers, on an advisory basis; and - 5.
 To transact other business that may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.

-Only holders of the Company's common stock and class C special stock (the "Stockholders") of record as of March 24, 2014 are entitled to notice of and to vote at the Annual Meeting.
+Only holders of the Company's common stock and class C special stock of record as of March 20, 2017 are entitled to notice of and to vote at the Annual Meeting.